devellany/send-mail/README.md

 # send-mailer
- - This is GitHub cusotem action.
+ - This is GitHub custom action.
  - Dynamically send an email with attachments.

 ## Sample .yml